 I know.
 You’re sick of pumpkin recipes this year.
 Join the club.
 But, I wanted to throw you a pumpkin curveball with a recipe that uses pumpkin in a savory way instead of all the sweet stuff you’ve probably been seeing.
-That’s why these Bacon Pumpkin Stuffed Shells need to be on your dinner table this week.
+That’s why these Pumpkin Stuffed Shells with Bacon and Gouda need to be on your dinner table this week.

 Nothing says fall to me like a big bubbling, cheesy baked pasta dish and this one has surprisingly few ingredients, but also really great flavors.
 The combo of slightly sweet pumpkin puree with crispy bacon and creamy gouda cheese is pretty hard to beat.

 Stuff those shells, people.
 Bring pumpkin into the savory universe!

 - What to serve with pumpkin stuffed shells

 - Here are a few other great recipes to try!